B1ackwolf/XenoOperationsLEGACY/XenoOperations Readme v0.97  LEGACY.txt

 v0.96.v4 LE:
    -correctly remplaced some wrong RUL files compressed by mistake from a very old build (sorry :C) (some tweaks to base facilities for example)
    -finally managed to make doggos unable to equip human clothing
-   -streamlined shock (stun weapons), reduced to just two ammo types (three if you count your first taser pistol into this category tho):
+   -streamlined shock (stun weapons), reduced to just two ammo types (three if you count your first taser pistol into this category):
     °pistol and rifle uses the same battery (you must pick between the accuracy/reliabilty of the rifle or portability and swiftness of the pistol)
 	°added missing shock weapons ufopedia entries (tried my best to translate my ideas, will prolly change later for better grammar)
 	°tweaked and adjusted stats (grenade included, so theorethically everything should have their own identity and niche)